 IRGC aims to reach a global community of public and private policymakers while simultaneously ensuring a strong local, contextual and cultural rooting.
-In order to achieve this aim, IRGC has adopted a decentralised structure and facilitates a network of academic and scientific institutions active in the field of risk governance.
+In order to achieve this aim, IRGC has adopted a decentralized structure and facilitates a network of academic and scientific institutions active in the field of risk governance.

-Thanks to the cooperation and knowledge transfer that occurs among its network members, this structure allows IRGC to address the diversity of cultures and contexts, to maximise its impact in terms of geographic outreach, to deal with diverse audiences, and to increase its economic efficiency.
+Thanks to the cooperation and knowledge transfer that occurs among its network members, this structure allows IRGC to address the diversity of cultures and contexts, to maximize its impact in terms of geographic outreach, to deal with diverse audiences, and to increase its economic efficiency.

 Every network member is an active contributor to IRGC’s work, whether via the provision of funding, expertise, and research work, or a combination of these.
 In return, members benefit from access to the entire network and the significant pool of knowledge and useful contacts this represents.
 They also have the opportunity to participate in events (such as international workshops and conferences) organised by the IRGC network, and to influence the further development of IRGC’s activities.